VCU Presidential Research Quest Fund

 Allowable costs include those typically appropriate for grant budgets to federal agencies, including investigator salary.
 Where justified, a major portion of the budget can be used to offset faculty time and effort in order to allow significant effort to be applied to scholarly activities.
 Renovation costs are not allowable.
 Only direct costs are paid by Research Fund awards.

-Faculty whose appointment is not within one of VCU's academic schools (including the School of the Arts in Qatar) the College of Humanities and Sciences, or VCU Life Sciences should contact Ann Nichols-Casebolt in the Office of Research and Innovation (email@example.com) to discuss submission and review options.
+Faculty whose appointment is not within one of VCU's academic schools, the College of Humanities and Sciences, VCU Life Sciences, or VCUQatar should contact Ann Nichols-Casebolt in the Office of Research and Innovation (firstname.lastname@example.org) to discuss submission and review options.

 Incomplete applications or those submitted after the deadline will not be reviewed.
 Incomplete applications are those from ineligible faculty and applications deviating from the guidelines listed below.